 So positing a Confederate States Navy stretches the bounds of believability, but stranger things have happened in the real world.
 And had the Confederacy survived, expansion to the south would have been a very logical course for the new nation, following in the footsteps of William Walker and others.
 And that’s the basis for our Great War at Sea: Confederate States Navy.

-It’s a downloadable supplement, with scenarios taking place on the map from U.S. Navy Plan Gold.
+It’s a book supplement with laser-cut, mounted pieces, with scenarios taking place on the map from U.S. Navy Plan Gold.
 They take place in 1917-18, with the Confederates (allied with Britain and France) trying to hold their Caribbean Barrier against invading Yankee fleets.
 The Confederacy uses a large number of aircraft and torpedo boats to screen the passages between the islands, as their battle fleet is badly outnumbered and outgunned by that of the North.

 Here’s a look at the toys within: